 From an initial accounting background, Paul has more than 40 years’ business experience.
 He was the founder of the EDL Group of companies in 1975 and after selling the businesses in 2001 diversified his investments.
 Paul has a wealth of commercial experience as a company director, investor and business consultant.
 He previously served on the board of the Auckland Cricket Association, 1996 – 2000 and in 2008 was co-opted back to the board, serving as Deputy Chairman and a member of the finance committee until standing down from the ACA board in 2014.

-Morris Pita has worked in New Zealand and in the United Kingdom in a range of commercial, strategic and project management roles for Mighty River Power, BG Group and Ernst & Young.
+Morris Pita has worked in New Zealand and in the United Kingdom in a range of commercial, strategic and project management roles for Mighty River Power (Mercury), BG Group and Ernst & Young.
 Morris has an MBA from the University of Oxford, in addition to a Master of Laws and a Bachelor of Arts from the University of Auckland.
-He is the CEO and founder of software company Healthcare Applications Ltd, and a director of Shea Pita & Associates, advising organisations working in Maori economic development, particularly in the energy sector.
-He is a member of the Waitemata District Health Board and former member of the Auckland District Health Board.
+He is the CEO and founder of software company Healthcare Applications Ltd, and a director of Shea Pita & Associates Ltd. Since 2013 he has served as a member of the Waitemata District Health Board and is a former member of the Auckland District Health Board.
 Morris is also a director and owner of Turuki Pharmacy Ltd.

 Vicki Salmon is an experienced CEO and Director of private and public sector entities with extensive business experience in New Zealand, Australia and Canada.
 Vicki is a self-employed business consultant and a Director of Coopers Creek Vineyard.
 From a background in Chartered Accountancy, Vicki’s past experience includes roles as CEO and Director of Group Rentals and publicly listed Restaurant Brands and as a Director of Auckland District Health Board.
 Vicki also brings extensive event business experience to the Park, as a former CEO of the Ellerslie Flower Show and involvement with the Netball World Championships.